 Like all Disney World theme parks, park hours at Hollywood Studios can vary a bit depending on the season and if any special events are happening.
 This should always be factored into any visit so familiarize yourself with the hours before you go.

-On some select days around holidays, the opening hours are also extended to 9:00 am.
-These times are going to vary greatly in the coming months, so make sure to check with the Walt Disney World Park calendar on the official website for the most updated hours.
+These times could still vary greatly in the coming months, so make sure to check the Walt Disney World Park calendar on the official website for the most updated hours.

 Holidays and Busy Days – Hollywood Studios park hours can vary during the holidays and the busy season with earlier openings and later closings.